Discrete and fuzzy dynamical genetic programming in the XCSF learning classifier system: Introduction

 \section{Introduction}

-Traditionally, Learning Classifier Systems (LCS) \cite{Holland:1976} use a ternary encoding to generalize over the environmental inputs and to associate appropriate actions.
-A number of representations have previously been presented beyond this scheme however, including real numbers \cite{Wilson:2000}, fuzzy logic \cite{Valenzuela-Rendon:1991} and artificial neural networks \cite{Bull:2002}.
-Temporally dynamic representation schemes within LCS represent a potentially important approach since temporal behaviour of such kinds is viewed as a significant aspect of artificial life, biological systems, and cognition in general \cite{Ashby:1952}.
+\begin{sloppypar} Traditionally, learning classifier systems \citep[LCS;][]{Holland:1976} use a ternary encoding to generalize over the environmental inputs and to associate appropriate actions.
+A number of representations have previously been presented beyond this scheme however, including real numbers \citep{Wilson:2000}, fuzzy logic \citep{Valenzuela-Rendon:1991} and artificial neural networks \citep{Bull:2002}.
+Temporally dynamic representation schemes within LCS represent a potentially important approach since temporal behaviour of such kinds is viewed as a significant aspect of artificial life, biological systems, and cognition in general \citep{Ashby:1952}. \end{sloppypar}

-In this paper we explore examples of a dynamical system representation within the XCSF Learning Classifier System \cite{Wilson:2001}---termed ``Dynamical Genetic Programming'' (DGP) \cite{Bull:2009}.
-Traditional tree-based Genetic Programming (GP) \cite{Koza:1992} has been used within LCS both to calculate the action \cite{AhluwaliaBull:1999} and to represent the condition (e.g., \cite{LanziPerrucci:1999}).
+In this paper we explore examples of a dynamical system representation within the XCSF learning classifier system \citep{Wilson:2001}---termed dynamical genetic programming \citep[DGP;][]{Bull:2009}.
+Traditional tree-based genetic programming \citep[GP;][]{Koza:1992} has been used within LCS both to calculate the action \citep{AhluwaliaBull:1999} and to represent the condition \citep[e.g.,][]{LanziPerrucci:1999}.
 DGP uses a graph-based representation, each node of which is constantly updated with asynchronous parallelism, and evolved using an open-ended, self-adaptive scheme.
-In the discrete case, each node is a Boolean function and therefore the representation is a form of Random Boolean Network (RBN) (e.g., \cite{Kauffman:1993}).
-In the continuous case, each node performs a fuzzy logical function and the representation is a form of Fuzzy Logic Network (FLN) (e.g., \cite{KokWang:2006}).
+In the discrete case, each node is a Boolean function and therefore the representation is a form of random Boolean network \citep[RBN; e.g.,][]{Kauffman:1993}.
+In the continuous case, each node performs a fuzzy logical function and the representation is a form of fuzzy logic network \citep[FLN; e.g.,][]{KokWang:2006}.
+We have recently introduced the use of RBN within LCS \citep{BullPreen:2009,PreenBull:2009}.
+Here we extend that work to the most recent form of LCS, and to the continuous-valued domain, exploring the potential to harness the collective emergent behaviour for computation.
 We show that XCSF is able to solve a number of well-known immediate and delayed reward tasks using this temporally dynamic knowledge representation scheme with competitive performance with other representations.
 Moreover, we exploit the memory inherent to RBN for the discrete case.